Mohabbatein: Plot

 Narayan Shankar has been the principal of Gurukul, a prestigious all-boys school, for 25 years.
 He firmly believes in tradition, honour and discipline and is particularly opposed to any kind of romance, threatening to expel any student who falls in love.
 Raj Aryan soon joins Gurukul as a Music teacher.
 Raj's belief on spreading romance angers Narayan to the point that he eventually decides to fire Raj.
-At this point, Raj reveals he is actually Raj Malhotra, a former student of Gurukul who was expelled many years ago for falling in love with Narayan's only daughter, Megha, who committed suicide after Narayan expelled Raj.
+At this point, Raj reveals he is actually Raj Malhotra, a former student of Gurukul who was expelled many years ago for falling in love with Narayan's only daughter, Megha, who killed herself after Narayan expelled Raj.
 Raj promises to honour Megha's memory by spreading love throughout Gurukul to override Narayan's tradition, honour and discipline, a challenge which Narayan accepts.

 At the backdrop of this battle are three students, Sameer, Vicky and Karan, all of whom are in love.
 Sameer is in love with his childhood sweetheart, Sanjana, who is already in a relationship with Deepak.
-Raj manages to get Sameer a job as a waiter in a cafe outside of Gurukal so he can be closer to Sanjana.
+Raj manages to get Sameer a job as a waiter in a cafe outside of Gurukul so he can be closer to Sanjana.
 However, when Deepak mistreats Sanjana, she realizes that Sameer is her true soulmate and the two get together.
 Vicky is in love with Ishika, a student from the neighbouring girls' school.
-Though Ishika initially dislikes Vicky, when the two are paired for a dance competition, they fall in love though Vicky lies to her about his family’s class status to impress her.
+Although Vicky harasses Ishika and blackmails her into a hug and then a date, when the two are paired for a dance competition, they fall in love though Vicky lies to her about his family’s class status to impress her.
 He eventually tells Ishika the truth and she accepts him.
 Karan falls in love with a widowed woman named Kiran; with Raj's help, he manages to get a job as a piano teacher for Kiran's nephew and slowly wins over Kiran's love, despite her initially being distant.

 Narayan realises that Sameer, Vicky and Karan are forcing students to break the rules.
 In retaliation, he decides to tighten the rules.
 However, Raj continues to encourage the boys to fall in love.
-Eventually, the three boys face expulsion as Narayan views their actions as the catalyst for the other boys rebelling.
+Eventually, the three boys face expulsion as Narayan views their actions as the reason for the other boys rebelling.
 Raj speaks out on their behalf, persuading Narayan that what they did was Raj's fault, begging Narayan to not expel them.
 Narayan agrees, but on the condition that Raj leaves after telling the student body he had misguided them in an attempt to persuade Raj that he has won.
 However, Raj reminds Narayan of how his daughter left him and how Raj himself, who considered Narayan an elder, is now also leaving him.
 Reflecting on Raj's words, Narayan now realises that his anti-romance policies have been misguided and also caused the death of his own daughter.
 The following morning, Narayan openly apologises to his students and steps down as principal, asking Raj to take over and spread his beliefs of love to all the students.